dccuchile/spanish-word-embeddings/README.md

 - Corpus Size: 1.4 billion words

 #### Reference
 Word vectors computed by [Cristian Cardellino](https://github.com/crscardellino).
-Please refer to the [SBWCE page](http://crscardellino.me/SBWCE/) if you want to use these vectors and to properly cite the source.
+Please refer to the [SBWCE page](http://crscardellino.me/SBWCE/) if you want to use these vectors.